10 Sep 2021

 ZDNet reported on another recent Microsoft vulnerability, a bug in its Azure Container Instances.
 Microsoft confirmed it had mitigated the vulnerability and advised that there hadn’t been any indications of unauthorised access to customer data.

-AusCERT released our latest podcast (Episode 5), ‘Creating a culture of care’ featuring Mental Well Being Consultant, Julie Gillespie.
+AUSCERT released our latest podcast (Episode 5), ‘Creating a culture of care’ featuring Mental Well Being Consultant, Julie Gillespie.

 Julie shares her insights and ideas, borne from her personal experiences, to help develop a culture that identifies and supports those experiencing challenges and difficulties that also benefits the workplace.